WojciechMatuszewski/stockwatch-app/README.md

   - You can learn a bit more about the technology behind the feature by reading [this blog post](https://www.tbray.org/ongoing/When/202x/2021/12/03/Filtering-Lessons).

-- The _EventBridge_ `PutEvents` API is a bit awkward to use with the `ReportBatchItemFailures` setting (for example in the context of _DynamoDB_).
+- The _EventBridge_ `PutEvents` API is a bit awkward to use with the `ReportBatchItemFailures` setting (for example, in the context of _DynamoDB_).

   - The response from `PutEvents` contains the `EventID` attribute, but this ID is the internal _EventBridge_ event ID, not the ID of the event you are reading from the source.

   - To monitor failed events, you can either use _DLQ_ or rely on a metric that _EventBridge_ updates.

-  - Note that **the _DLQ_ is set in the context of a rule, and not in the context of a bus**.
+  - Note that **the _DLQ_ is set in the context of a rule and not in the context of a bus**.
 This means that if the `PutEvents` call fails, you need to handle it separately from the events that are pushed to the _DLQ_.

 - **The `PutRule` API call does not support adding the _target_**.